amatiasq/vsc-sort-imports/README.md

 ### 4.1.0
 * Implemented by [@cliffkoh](https://github.com/cliffkoh)
-  * Introduced `sort-imports.default-sort-style`, which defaults to `module-compact`.
-Other possible values are `module` and `eslint`.
+  * Introduced `sort-imports.default-sort-style`, which defaults to `eslint`.
+Other possible values are `module`, `module-compact` and `module-scoped`.
   * Introduced `sort-imports.cache-package-json-config-checks` which defaults to `true`.
 When true, will cache calls to `import-sort-config` thereby improving performance
   (avoids repeated non-trival disk lookups and parsing).
   * Fixed bug in `Save file without sorting import` which caused it to not work.